 - EmailSendMessage: this function is used to place the message in the out-box of the application for email management (out-box of the MS Exchange client for example).

 - EmailUpdate: this function is used to synchronize the email server and the application for email management: the new incoming emails are automatically transferred into the in-box, the emails found in the out-box are sent.

 For more details, see: Preparing to send an email

-Example: The following code is used to send all the emails found in a memory table ("TABLE_TOSEND") via the MS Exchange client.
+Example: The following code sends all the emails in a Table control populated programmatically ("TABLE_TOSEND") via the MS Exchange Client.
 Each table row corresponds to an email.

-For each email, the information found in the memory table is transferred into the email structure and the email is sent.
+For each email, the information in the Table control is transferred to the email structure, and the email is sent.
 Then, the email server is updated.